Five takeaways while the Ukraine crisis intensifies - NewsBreak

 Schisms show as Trump, other Republicans weigh in

-Former President Donald Trump , who has been uncharacteristically muted on the current crisis, entered the fray on Tuesday — and sparked controversy.
+Former President Donald Trump entered the fray on Tuesday — and sparked controversy.

 Trump then added, “By the way, this never would have happened with us.
 Had I been in office, not even thinkable.”